cryptocj/Dapp-Engineer-Training-Week2/README.md

 3. and the new implementation of `fib`.

 ### different parts
-The different is mainly on the `payout` function:
+The difference is mainly on the `payout` function:

 - the first version only includes new fib function
 - the second version uses mapping to store all the fib values in advance